Help Lightning Blog

 Remote Visual Assistance for Efficient Collaboration

-The ability to merge video screens and collaborate using live video support enables efficient collaboration, even when technicians and engineers cannot physically be onsite together.
-In-person collaboration can be costly and result in project delays.
-The side providing visual assistance doesn’t have to spend time and money sending specialists to a jobsite.
-The side receiving visual assistance is able to get the help they need quickly and effectively.
+Merging video screens and using live video support means more efficient collaboration, even when technicians and engineers can’t physically be on the job site together.
+In-person collaboration can be expensive and cause project delays.
+With a visual support app like Help Lightning, those providing visual assistance doesn’t have to spend time and money travelling to a job site.
+And those receiving visual assistance can get the help they need quickly and effectively.

-• Avoid unnecessary dispatches
+• Avoiding unnecessary dispatches.

-• Reduce engineer downtime
+• Reducing engineer downtime.

-• Increased customer ease of use
+• Increasing customer ease of use.

-• Increased net promoter score (NPS)
+• Increasing net promoter score (NPS).

 Explore the